dmorris0/python_intro/Chapter_07_Debug_in_VSCode.md

 # Chapter 7: Debug in VSCode

-This chapter differs from Chapter 7 of the book which focuses on the IDLE debugger.
-Here the VSCode IDE and debugger are briefly explored.

 VSCode provides powerful debugging capabilities for Python and other languages.
 This document steps through the process of debugging Python code.

 ## Folders
 In VSCode, rather than opening a single file, it is more usual to open a folder (from the File Menu).
 This is typically the source folder for a project.
 Make sure you have cloned the repo with these notes called `python_intro`.
-Then open this folder using the File Menu.
+Then open the `python_intro` folder using the File Menu.

 ## File
 Next open a Python file.
 For these notes, open the file `arithmetic.py` in the folder `Python`.
 You can find this by selecting the `Explorer` in the top left: